goodmami/toolbox/tests.md

 This function also has some capability to recover from inaccurate column spacings.
-There is an optional parameter `errors` that defaults to `strict` but can be set to `ratio`.
-The `strict` setting raises an error when a token crosses an observed column boundary, but `ratio` will group the token with whichever column it is most covered by.
+There is an optional parameter `errors` that defaults to `strict` but can be set to `ratio` or `reanalyze`.
+The `strict` setting raises an error when a token crosses an observed column boundary, but `ratio` will group the token with whichever column it is most covered by, and `reanalyze` will ignore tabular spacing and rely on token delimiters to find groupings.
 The possible misalignment will still raise an warning (instead of an error), but these can be silenced.
 However, it may be useful for the maintainer of a corpus to see the warnings, as it can point out possible errors in the corpus.
-For example:
+For example, here is the `ratio` method:

 ```python
 >>> import warnings